 How To Do Incline Push-Up On Box

-- Using your hands, push yourself back to starting position while focusing on maintaining a straight body position from head to ankle.
+6. Push yourself back to the starting position while keeping your body straight from head to ankle.

 Incline Push-Ups Modifications and Variations